 Our patron saint is St James, whose shrine at Santiago de Compostella in Spain is one of the most important pilgrim sites in the world.
 We are all on a pilgrimage: a journey through life and a journey towards God.
 On our journey we are all at different points, but we know that we are going the right way if we travel together.
 Sacraments such as Baptism and Confirmation help us along our journey.

 At the heart of Christian life is a person: Jesus.
 Getting to know him and what he means for our lives is at the heart of the Christian faith.
-To help people find out more about the Christian faith and to prepare people for Confirmation, we run a number of different courses for adults and for younger people, as well as regular Bible Study and Prayer and Meditation meetings.
+To help people find out more about the Christian faith we hold regular Bible Study meetings.

 The Mothers Union is an international Christian charity that seeks to support families worldwide, supporting marriage and family life.
 Our branch meets on the second Thursday of each month and members work for the MU aims in many different ways.

 Churches Together: Churches Together in Newbold Verdon unites St James with the Methodist and Baptist Churches in the village.
 We join together in worship, witness and service to the community throughout the year.
-Each year we organise joint events including a Children's Holiday Club, united services for Remembrance Sunday, Lent, Advent and Good Friday and The BBC's Sing Christmas celebration, to name but a few.
+Each year we organise joint events including a Children's Holiday Club, a united service for Remembrance Sunday, and most recently an alternative treats only Hallowe'en event.